-Already from its beginning, UG has been more like a brainteaser than a theory of an empirical substance.
+Already from its beginning, UG has been a mental exercise rather than a theory of an empirical matter.
 It is the narrative needed for bridging the abyss between a highly abstract Generative grammar of a given language and the psycho-linguistic reality of children acquiring a grammar of their language during language acquisition.
-In the P&P model, UG was the collecting basin of all unlearnable properties accrued in the development of continuously more and more abstract modellings of grammars.
-Since the swivel to the Minimalist Program, UG has been turned upside down, but apparently only by looking up from the inverted position, since although Chomsky (2007: 7) describes his view as "approaching UG from below" and "bottom-up", it is still an entirely top-down perspective:
+In the P&P model, UG was the collecting basin of all unlearnable properties accrued in the development of continuously more and more abstract modelling of grammars.
+Since the swivel to the Minimalist Program, UG has been turned upside down, but apparently only by looking up from a downward position, since although Chomsky (2007: 7) describes his view as "approaching UG from below", it is still an entirely top-down perspective: